chrisdavies/minedit/README.md

 Type help to see a list of commands.

-Because Ctrl + C generally means copy, <esc> is instead used to quit the current command.
+Because Ctrl + C generally means copy, Esc is instead used to quit the current command.

-When editing, <esc> is how you exit.
+When editing, Esc is how you exit.
 Ctrl + S is how you save.

 ## TODO: